What is Methamphetamine?

 EPA prepared this document based on best current practices to provide voluntary cleanup guidelines to state and local governments, cleanup contractors, industrial hygienists, policymakers, and others involved in meth lab remediation.
 It does not set requirements but rather suggests a way of approaching meth lab remediation.
 Those using this document should also consult their appropriate municipal, county, or state guidance documents, regulations, and statutes.
-This document is not meant to supersede municipal, county, or state guidance documents, regulations, or statutes (however, this document may be useful as they develop and/or review and revise their own guidelines).
+This document is not meant to supersede municipal, county, or state guidance documents, regulations, or statutes (however, this document may be helpful as they develop and/or review and revise their guidelines).

 - For every pound of the finished product of methamphetamine, 5 to 6 pounds of waste was left behind.